Nathan-Franck/Designing-Games-for-Negative-Latency/README.md

 In contrast, the shiny colored buttons of a fightstick with satisfying tactile clicks and a clear distinction between inactive and activated states almost demands a parallel within the game - where the action of the player slamming their finger on a button perfectly mirrors the in-game character making contact with their opponent.

-Nintendo has refined this technique of complementing the user's inputs so wel that it also extends to the user interfaces.
+Nintendo has refined this technique of complementing the user's inputs so well that it also extends to the user interfaces.
 Within their game menus every selection made has a instant chime, only then followed by satisfying yet subtle menu transitions.
 This creates an experience that almost sings a harmony to the player's own audible button presses.
 You know Nintendo is self-aware of this part of their design when snapping fingers is the catch phrase for the Switch.

 ## Can We Generalize?